-Recently, work by Eisenberg, et al.,75-78 built on the energetic variational theory of complex fluids,77,79-86 has developed a new set of PNP equations to implement and generalize an approach to selectivity started by Nonner and Eisenberg.^{87-92} Nonner and Eisenberg considered a simplified model with ions (and side chains of the channel protein) represented as spheres of different finite sizes.
-They have shown in a long series of papers that important (static) selectivity properties of some significant types of ion channels can be explained with this model (reviewed in refs 9, 53, and 93).
-They have in fact constructed a single model with two adjustable parameters (diameter of channel, dielectric coefficient of protein, both set only once to unchanging values) using a single set of (crystal) radii of ions that fits the detailed and complex selectivity properties of two quite different types of channels, the heart Ca_V calcium channel^{90,94-98} and the nerve Na_V sodium channel.^{9,91,99} The theory accounts for the properties observed in solutions of different composition, with concentrations ranging from 10^{-7} to 0.5 M. When the side chains in the model are amino acid residues Asp-Glu-Lys-Ala, the channel has net charge of -1 although it is very salty (the magnitude of net charge is 3).
+Recently, work by Eisenberg, et al.,75-78-built on the energetic variational theory of complex fluids^{77,79-86}-has developed a new set of PNP equations to implement and generalize an approach to selectivity started by Nonner and Eisenberg.87-92 Nonner and Eisenberg (et al.) considered a simplified model with ions (and side chains of the channel protein) represented as spheres of different finite sizes.
+They have shown in a long series of papers that important (static) selectivity properties of some significant types of ion channels can be explained with this model (reviewed in^{9,53,93}).
+They have in fact constructed a single model, with two adjustable parameters (diameter of channel, dielectric coefficient of protein, both set only once to unchanging values), using a single set of (crystal) radii of ions that fits the detailed and complex selectivity properties of two quite different types of channels, the Cav calcium channel^{90,94-98} of heart and the Na_V sodium channel of nerve^{9,91,99}.
+The theory accounts for the properties observed in solutions of different composition, with concentrations ranging from 10^{-7} to 0.5 Molar.
+When the 'side chains' in the model are amino acid 'residues' Asp-Glu-Lys-Ala, the channel has net charge of -1 although it is very salty (the magnitude of net charge is three).
 The channel then is a DEKA sodium channel.
-When the side chains are Asp-Glu-Glu-Ala, then the channel is even saltier (the channel has net charge of -3).
-It is a DEEA calcium channel with quite different properties, although no parameters in the model are changed whatsoever, except the side chains that determine selectivity.
+When the side chains are Asp-Glu-Glu-Ala, then channel is even saltier (the channel has net charge -3).
+It is a DEEA calcium channel, with quite different properties, although no parameters in the model are changed whatsoever, except the side chains that determine selectivity.

-Most importantly, channels have been built according to the prescription of this theory, and they behave as predicted.^{100-102} In studying another channel, the ryanodine receptor (of enormous biological importance as the final regulator of Ca^{2+} concentration in muscle and thus of contractions), Gillespie successfully predicted subtle and complex properties of selectivity and permeation before experiments were done and also the properties of drastic mutants in a wide range of solutions before the experiments were performed,^{103-112} extending work on an earlier unsuccessful reduced model of the receptor that did not deal with the finite diameter of ions.^{30,32,113,114} One of the Meissner-Gillespie mutants reduces the permanent charge from 13 M to zero, yet Gillespie's theory fits current voltage relations in several solutions with nearly the same approximately eight parameters as for wild type.
+Most importantly, channels have been built according to the prescription of this theory and they behave as predicted.100-102 Studying another channel, the ryanodine receptor (of enormous biological importance as the final regulator of Ca^{2+} concentration in muscle and thus of contractions), Gillespie, et al, have successfully predicted subtle and complex properties of selectivity and permeation before experiments were done.
+Gillespie, et al., predicted the properties of drastic mutants in a wide range of solutions before the experiments were performed,103-112 extending work on an earlier unsuccessful reduced model of the receptor that did not deal with the finite diameter of ions.^{30,32,113,114} One of the

-The calculations reported here extend the pioneering calculations of Hyon^{75,76,78} by applying the energy variational approach to ion channels.115 The bath and boundary condition treatments are somewhat different.
-A full 3D treatment is needed before the appropriate 1D approximation (particularly boundary conditions) can be determined without ambiguity.^{25,43,88,116-121}
+Meissner/Gillespie mutants reduces the permanent charge from 13 M to zero, and yet Gillespie's theory fits current voltage relations in several solutions with nearly the same ~8 parameters as wild type.

-Here, we simulate the properties of the family of calcium channels Ca_V (reviewed in refs 9 and 98) and sodium channels $Na_V^{91,99}$ using parameters already shown to fit a wide range of stationary (time-independent) experimental data in a variety of "symmetrical" solutions, which are designed so that current does not flow.
-Our results agree with previous equilibrium binding results and extend them to the world of current-voltage relations using a model and numerical methods that can be easily implemented on inexpensive computers.
+The calculations reported here extend the pioneering calculations of Hyon^{75,76,78} applying the energy variational approach to ion channels.115 The treatment of the baths and boundary conditions are somewhat different.
+A full three dimensional treatment is needed before the appropriate one dimensional approximation (particularly boundary conditions) can be determined without ambiguity.^{25,43,88,116-121}

-Current-voltage relations can be computed in a few hours on a notebook system.
+Here, we simulate the properties of the family of calcium channels Ca_V (reviewed in^{9,98}) and sodium channels $Na_V^{91,99}$ using parameters already shown to fit a wide range of stationary (time independent) experimental data in a variety of 'symmetrical' solutions, solutions designed so current does not flow.
+Our results agree with previous equilibrium binding results and extend them to the world of current voltage relations using a model and numerical methods that can be easily implemented on inexpensive computers.
+Current voltage relations compute in a few hours of time on a notebook system.